ArbaazPatwari/CO550-RP-WebForms/README.md

-# CO550-Logbook-code-2022
+# CO550 Web Forms (logbook 2)
- Code for WebApps Logbooks
+Code for the logbook 2 exercise Web Forms using Razor Pages.